Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Background estimation

 \subsection{Displaced track background estimation}

-SM backgrounds in the SRs for the displaced track search are estimated by using a semi-data-driven approach that combines simulation-based predictions with reweighting corrections derived in dedicated control regions (CRs).
+The leading SM background contributions in the SRs for the displaced track search originate from processes that result in high \met from neutrinos, such as $Z(\to\nu\bar{\nu})$+jets and $W^\pm(\to\tau^\pm\nu_\tau)$+jets.
+Subleading contributions arise from diboson production and $W^\pm(\to\ell^\pm\nu_\ell)$+jets.
+Studies using the background MC samples show that approximately 40\% of the signal candidate tracks selected by the track-level NN in the SRs arise from pile-up interactions.
+These backgrounds are estimated by using a semi-data-driven approach that combines simulation-based predictions with reweighting corrections derived in control regions (CRs).
 Validation regions (VRs) orthogonal to the SRs are used to validate these corrections.

-The leading background contributions in the SRs originate from processes that result in high \met from neutrinos, such as $Z(\to\nu\bar{\nu})$+jets and $W^\pm(\to\tau^\pm\nu_\tau)$+jets.
-Subleading contributions come from diboson production and $W^\pm(\to\ell^\pm\nu_\ell)$+jets.
 Other processes such as top quark production and multijet processes are found to have negligible impact in the SRs and are estimated directly from MC simulation.